Chester and Holyhead Railway: Communication with Dublin

-In 1800 Acts of the United Kingdom and Irish Parliaments determined the Union of the two countries; this took effect on 1 January 1801.
+In 1800 acts of the United Kingdom and Irish parliaments determined the union of the two countries; this took effect on 1 January 1801.
 Prior to that time, the countries had been in personal union, having a shared sovereign but independent governments.

-There had long been a necessity for convenient communication between London and Dublin, and the Union gave further emphasis to the need, specifically for Government mails.
-The sea crossing of the Irish Sea was difficult because of the poor harbour facilities on both sides, and the road approach to the United Kingdom harbour at Holyhead was long and difficult.
+There had long been a necessity for convenient communication between London and Dublin, and the union gave further emphasis to the need, specifically for government mails.
+The sea crossing of the Irish Sea was difficult because of the poor harbour facilities on both sides, and the road approach to the harbour at Holyhead, Wales was long and difficult.
 In 1815 Thomas Telford was commissioned to build an improved road between London and Holyhead, and also between Lancashire and Holyhead.
 The A5 road as it existed in the 1950s shares much of the heritage of Telford's London to Holyhead route.
 Telford's road was completed from Shrewsbury to Bangor in 1819, and across Anglesey in 1828, including the Stanley Embankment from Anglesey to Holy Island.

 The London route avoided Conway, crossing the River Conwy at Betws-y-Coed, but the Lancashire route required to cross the river, and both routes needed to cross the Menai Strait.
 Telford built bridges for these crossings.
 The Conwy Bridge and the Menai Bridge were both completed in 1826.
 As part of the same project, Holyhead Harbour was substantially improved in 1821, and subsequently extended and further improved in 1831 and 1847.

-Although other routes to Ireland were used, (Liverpool in particular), Holyhead was now the obvious, and easiest, port of access.
+Although other routes to Ireland were used (Liverpool in particular), Holyhead was now the obvious, and easiest, port of access.
 On the Irish side, Howth Harbour, north of Dublin had been used, but increasingly the small harbour at Dún Laoghaire south of the city was used; it had been renamed Kingstown in 1821 in honour of a visit by King George IV.

 The stagecoach transit from London to Holyhead had been 45 hours, and was now cut to 36 hours, and by 1832 to 28 hours.
 However, in 1838 there was through railway connection from London to Liverpool (over the London and Birmingham Railway, the Grand Junction Railway, and the Liverpool and Manchester Railway) transforming the land journey time on the British side.
 The Post Office, and the Admiralty, responsible at that time for operating the packet boats, transferred the main part of the traffic to Liverpool.